 MAP

-Mike Whitt and Ken Jones earned AV Preeminent status from Martindale-Hubbell.
+Mike Whitt earned AV Preeminent status from Martindale-Hubbell.

 Mike Whitt is Board Certified by The Florida Bar as a Specialist in Business Litigation.

-Mike Whitt, Ken Jones and Meredith McBride have all been appointed to The Florida Bar Association’s Eminent Domain Committee.
+Mike Whitt has been appointed to serve on The Florida Bar Association’s Eminent Domain Committee through 2027.

-Mike Whitt and Ken Jones were named Top Lawyers in Southwest Florida by Naples Illustrated.
+Mike Whitt has again been named among Top Lawyers in Southwest Florida by Naples Illustrated in the area of Eminent Domain Law.

 Eminent domain refers to the inherent power of the government to take private property for a public use.